-- 4. Inventory turnover Ratios: This tells us how many times in a year is are used up and replaced.
+4. Inventory turnover Ratios: - This tells us how many times in a year is are used up and replaced.
 The greater the stock turnover, the more efficient is the stock policy.
 It indicates the rate of consumption, i.e. whether materials are moving fast or slowly.
-A high stock turnover ratio indicates fast moving materials and a low ratio indicates slow moving materials. - i.
-Stock Turnover Ratio = Cost of Materials consumed during the period Average stock of materials during the period iii.
-Inventory Turnover in terms of days = Days of the period Stock Turnover Rate
+A high stock turnover ratio indicates fast moving materials and a low ratio indicates slow moving materials iiFinished Stock Turnover Ratio = Value of Finished Stock sold in the periodii.
+Value of Average stock held during the period iii Inventory Turnover in terms of days = Days of the period Stock Turnover Rate